syncfusion-content/javascript-docs/js/api/ejRibbon.md

-destroy the ribbon widget all events bound using this._on will be unbind automatically and bring the control to pre-init state.
+Destroys the ribbon widget.
+All the events bound using this._on are unbound automatically and the ribbon control is moved to pre-init state.